n3PH1lim/SCUMM_Launcher_OSX/README.md

 ![shell_config](https://github.com/n3PH1lim/SCUMM_Launcher_OSX/blob/master/images/shell_config.png)

-set App Name in this case Beneath a Steel Sky
+set App Name in this case Beneath a Steel Sky in the script scumm_game_launcher.sh

 ## !CAUTION! (you MUST save the automator App with the identical name!)